 The BeyondTrust Cloud Appliance comes with a pre-installed certificate signed by a certificate authority (CA).
-This certificate validates the *.bomgarcloud.com domain.
+This certificate validates the *.beyondtrustcloud.com domain.
 If you wish to change the fully qualified domain name (FQDN) of your appliance, you must install a CA-signed certificate which validates your new FQDN.
 To do this, you must create a certificate signing request (CSR) from the BeyondTrust Cloud Appliance as described below, or use Let's Encrypt to obtain a certificate.
 If you choose a custom hostname for your appliance, you may use the built-in Let's Encrypt functionality for your SSL certificate.

 For more information on certificates, see SSL Certificates and BeyondTrust.